Welcome to the Performing Arts Department

 In all key stages mastery/HAP are incorporated in the schemes of work through leadership opportunities, extended tasks, higher level homework challenges and masterclasses.

 At KS4/5 set topics are given by the examination board.
-We order the topics depending on ability and suitability of the group
+We order the topics depending on ability and suitability of the group.
+This also allows for students to have the best possible opportunity to retain information for assessment.

-Pupils have the opportunity to read and research practitioners across the three disciplines.
+Pupils have the opportunity to read and research practitioners across all the three disciplines.
 This gives them more knowledge in their area of study.
 In drama pupils can explore different styles of plays and scripts.
+In dance they are constantly reading reviews from critics and in music historical context of people place and time.

-Students study A Level Dance or Level 3 BTEC Performing Arts
+Currently Students can access A Level Dance or Level 3 BTEC Performing Arts at KS5.
+As our curriculum develops we are looking to develop this further.

 How do you measure attainment and progress?

-What do you measure progress against?
 We measure progress against each individual target.
-We also compare to previous standardization that is given from examination boards.
+We also compare to previous standardisation that is given from examination boards.
 The staff also compare progress against other schools.

-I feel staff are always giving constructive feedback and this reflects in the amount of progress made within each displine and the results gained.
+I feel staff are always giving constructive feedback and this reflects in the amount of progress made within each discipline and the results gained.

 What did they learn at primary?